President of Lucasfilm Kathleen Kennedy Shares Experience with George Lucas

 What is your Star Wars story?
 How did it start for you?

-Force For Change has done so much to give back and has had a meaningful impact for fans as well.
+Force For Change has done so much to give back and has had a meaningful impact on fans as well.
 Can you talk a little bit about your involvement?

 “That was really important to us when we started out the process of making the movie.
 J.J. and Bad Robot, Disney, all of us sat down and said, ‘Okay, we’re lucky enough to be involved in a franchise that’s gonna generate tremendous goodwill.
 What can we do to give back as a part of this phenomenon?’
 So, we sat down very early to start to talk about where that might go.